Sheltering-in-Place, Day 3

 When I was 18, I moved myself back to San Francisco from the place the Army had plunked my family last.
 I slept on a friend's futon in their living room while I tried to sort out a future.
 I bought my very first designer dress, and it gutted me a little.
 It was so much money, but it was beautiful and made me feel strong.

 This might have been the day that I decided that the way I would justify buying spendy things was by whether or not I thought I would get one use of the thing for every dollar I spent.
-In the last 24 years, I have definitely worn this dress 86+ times.
+In over 20 years, I have definitely worn this dress 86+ times.
 It's still in phenomenal shape.
 All 86 of those dollars were well spent at the time.
-Thank you, Betsey Johnson of the 90s!
+Thank you, Betsey Johnson of the '90s!
 Thank you for your quality, for your fitted slip, and your flowery burnt-out velvet!
 Thank you for making me feel like a pretty-pretty-bad-ass!

 There were years when I almost let my battle dress go.
 My weight fluctuates—a lot at times.
 Between endometriosis and Hashimoto's thyroiditis, it's been an interesting task trying to keep myself clothed over the years.
 The dress fits now, and that's what matters today.
 The rest of that are stories for another time.